roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   Roger lost control now so there was no teasing, he just rode her hard.
 His teacher was his to fuck whenever, and however he liked.
 He was in pure heaven, fucking her hard.

   With every movement the chains ran over her nipples, tormenting them with pain and pleasure.
 His cock nudged the large piercing ring in her bud on every inward thrust.
 She burst out with gasps of delight, on feeling the movement of the piercing ring, which sent sensations of pleasure to a primitive part of her brain.
-Report_Story #3